Sentencing and Punishment for Public Intoxication – California Penal Code 647(f)

 - A peace officer in good faith believes you would attempt escape or will be unreasonably difficult for medical personnel to control.

-Often, the Orange County court has the option to sentence you to a term of probation following your initial punishment for public intoxication, with or without having to serve some jail time.
+Often, the court has the option to sentence you to a term of probation following your initial punishment for public intoxication, with or without having to serve some jail time.
 When you are placed on probation the court will impose specific terms of probation that apply as a resulted of the crime for which you were convicted.
 These terms of probation may include:

 - Violate no law (other than a traffic infraction)